 would not help investors who had dug a hole for themselves.
 The receiver had not been able to sell the May Morn Estate because the asking price was too high.
 Reports by Government officials stated that the land was suitable for conservation purposes, not logging.

 1950 Arthur Seed was the NZ Attorney for the receiver.
 He was still trying to sort out the mess.
-A portion of the land was sold to the Akatarawa Sawmilling Company (ASC)) after Seed took legal action over logging rights.
-The ASC was logging land between the Upper Hutt - Waikanae road and Maymorn Estates.
-Maybe the ASC encroached on Maymorn Estates land?
-Negotiations were underway to sell the remainder to Odlins.
+Negotiations were underway to sell the Northern (Otaki) block (10,985 acres) to Odlins.

-The change of land ownership in the late 1940s to early 1950s period requires further research.
+The change of land ownership in the 1950s period requires further research.

 1954 All assets had been sold and had realised insufficient to meet claims and prior charges in full.